TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 {{< og "https://www.youtube.com/watch?v=c7VGjq9yp8g" >}}

 This is what kickstarted the whole thing.
-From the video, it seemed that Ultranet, a protocol that I have seen but never used, is somewhat based on two AES3 signals each containing 8 channels.
+From the video, it seemed that Ultranet (a protocol that I have heard of but never used), is somewhat based on two AES3 signals each containing 8 channels.
 This would mean either 8 channels bidirectional or 16 uni-directional channels on two fiber 🤩.
 Moreover, I do have (limited) access to hardware that can send and receive Ultranet so I can easily test my implementation.
 But the most important thing is that Christian proved it was possible to do it 🥳!

-*Note: for the story's sake, events and discoveries aren't necessarily in chronological order.*
+*Note: for the story's sake, events, and discoveries aren't necessarily in chronological order.*

 ## Research

-As always for big projects, I started by doing some research 📜, this part also contains discoveries and light-bulb moments I had during the project.
+As always for big projects, I started by doing some research 📜, this part also contains discoveries and light-bulb moments I had **during** the project.

 ### AES/EBU